fbpx

 Ice Cream

-Paris is one of the best places in the world to eat ice cream which is why we had to include it in the famous foods in Paris.
+Paris is one of the best places in the world to eat ice cream, so we have to include it among the famous foods in Paris.
 The city’s ice cream (aka glace) vendors sell elegant flavor combinations, but the most famous shop is Berthillon, located on the Île Saint Louis.

 Macarons

-Not to be confused with macaroons (the shredded coconut cookies of Jewish origin), macarons are among the most famous of all French cookies.
-Their made by sandwiching almond flour cookies around fillings like flavored buttercream, ganache, jam, or curd.
+Not to be confused with macaroons (the shredded coconut cookies of Jewish origin), macarons are among the most famous French cookies.
+They’re made by sandwiching almond flour cookies around fillings like flavored buttercream, ganache, jam, or curd.

 Opéra